lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

       The :term:`K3s data directory` **cannot be backed by a legacy XFS filesystem** with ``ftype=0``.

       This is expected to be an issue only for installations of LOCKSS 1.x using XFS filesystems old enough to have ``ftype=0``, looking to install LOCKSS |LATEST_MINOR| as part of a :doc:`same-host migration <lockss-portal:migration/index>`.
-Alternatives in this case include a :doc:`new-host migration <lockss-portal:migration/index>` or a potential workaround, see :doc:`/troubleshooting/xfs`.
+Alternatives in this case include a :doc:`new-host migration <lockss-portal:migration/index>`, or a potential workaround; see :doc:`/troubleshooting/xfs`.

 3. .. dropdown:: System storage size requirements
       :name: prerequisites-system-storage-size